Xiamen Metro

-Xiamen Metro, officially branded as AMTR (Amoy Transit Rail, formerly Across Mass Transit Railway), is a rapid transit system serving Xiamen, Fujian, China.
-Line 1 began operation on 31 December 2017.
-Line 2 began operation on 25 December 2019.
-Line 3 began operation on 25 June 2021.
+Xiamen Metro, officially branded as AMTR (Amoy Transit Rail, or Across Mass Transit Railway), is a rapid transit system serving Xiamen, Fujian, China, with its first line, Line 1, commencing operations on 31 December 2017, with two more lines opening since.

 Background

-Planning for a metro system began in the early 2000s in the meantime the mostly elevated Xiamen BRT opened in 2008.
+Planning for a metro system began in the early 2000s, in the meantime the mostly elevated Xiamen BRT opened in 2008.

 The initial phase of construction of the metro system was compiled as the Xiamen Urban Rail Transit Construction Plan (2011–2020) on 24 December 2010 and was approved by the National Development and Reform Commission on 11 May 2012.
 The construction started on 13 November 2013.
 Xiamen Urban Rail Transit Group was founded for the purpose of construction and operation.
 On 8 October 2016, the National Development and Reform Commission approved phase II of the Xiamen Urban Rail Transit Construction Plan (2016–2022).

-The approved phase I of system development includes three lines (1, 2, 3) with 62 stations, 75.3 km in length.
+The approved phase I metro expansion plan includes three lines (1, 2, 3) with 62 stations, 75.3 km in length.
 The construction cost is projected to be 50.37 billion yuan.

-The approved phase II of system development includes four lines (2 Phase II, 3 Phase II, 4, 6) with 67 stations, 152.2 km in length.
+The approved phase II metro expansion plan includes four lines (2 Phase II, 3 Phase II, 4, 6) with 67 stations, 152.2 km in length.
 The construction cost is projected to be 100.092 billion yuan.

-The approved phase II of system adjustment includes Lines 3 Phase III, which will be extended further south by 4 stations, 7.35 km in length.
+The plan was later adjusted to include a Line 3 Southern Extension, which will extend Line 3 further south by 4 stations, 7.35 km in length.
 The construction cost is projected to be 5.769 billion yuan.

-In addition, an intercity railway system consisting of two lines (Quanzhou–Xiamen–Zhangzhou and Zhangzhou–Gangwei–Xiamen) and 263 km in length was also approved.
+In addition, a regional rail system consisting of two lines (Quanzhou–Xiamen–Zhangzhou and Zhangzhou–Gangwei–Xiamen) and 263 km in length was also approved.

 Network

 Line 1

 Line 1, with 24 stations, 30.3 km length, 50 min duration of trip and 20.39 billion yuan cost of construction, was opened on 31 December 2017.
 The line goes from south to north.
 The depot is situated at the northern end and is Xiamen Metro's principal depot.
 The line goes through Xiamen North railway station and connects the island (with 9 stations) and mainland (with 14 stations) parts of the city through a dam (with 1 station).
 Route: Lundu Ferry Terminal, Old Town, Jimei New Town, Xiamen North Railway Station.
+Line 1 uses six car CRRC Tangshan rolling stock.
 Line 1's color is orange.
-Line 1 uses six car CRRC Tangshan rolling stock.

 Line 2

 Line 2 is 41.64 km in length with 32 stations.
 It was opened on 25 December 2019.
 It runs from east to west through Xiamen Island and then through Haicang channel to the mainland.
+Line 2's color is green.